darwingr/workit/DESIGN.md

 - has or belongs to an exercise?

 ### Workout

 (is the actual event as it took place which follows a routine)

 Tracks workout metrics as they become trackable (and part of a routine or exercise?).

++ start|end
++ date
++ ...biometrics

+- has_one :routine
+	the routine should be closed for modification by the workout but open for extension
-- has :exercises through :routine
+- has_many :exercises, through: :routine

-### WorkVolume

-This may(should) be so prevalent that having its own class to encapsulate the behaviour seems warranted.

 ### Routine